Calculate Excel Percentage Increase (Table of Contents)

 To calculate the percentage increase in Excel, which must have at least two values.
 For example, if we have 2 numbers, then to find the percentage increase, we will first subtract the smaller number from a bigger number and then divide the obtained value with a smaller number among both the values.
 We may get the answer in decimal.
 To convert this value into a percentage, click on the % symbol located in the Home menu’s number section.
 The obtained percentage will be the increase in the value from smaller to bigger.

 Mathematical percentage calculation: (Part/Whole) *100 = Percentage

 For example, suppose if you had 30 pens and you gave 6 pens to your best friends.
-If anybody asks you, how much did you give by percentage wise?
-It can be calculated by the above-mentioned formula.
-By performing a simple calculation =6/30*100 you get the answer as 20%.
+If anybody asks you, how much did you give by percentage-wise?
+The above-mentioned formula can calculate it.
+By performing a simple calculation =6/30*100, you get the answer as 20%.

 This is how we normally calculate percentages everywhere and in everyday life.
 In excel, the basic formula to calculate percentage is

 The only difference between Mathematical & excel percentage calculation is, In excel *100 is missing, because in Excel, when calculating a percent, you don’t have to multiply the resulting value fraction with 100, since, excel will automatically calculate it to or convert it to percentage format, which will be applied to a cell.

 Calculate a Percentage Increase in Excel

 To increase the value or to calculate the amount of percentage increase in excel, below mentioned formulas are used

 - = Amount * (1 + %) or